Nucleation and growth in two dimensions

 \end{lemma}

-\begin{proof} It was proved by Holroyd~\cite{Hol} that $P_p(R,R')$ is equal, up to a factor of $n^{o(1)}$, to the probability that there is no `double gap' in the annulus $R' \setminus R$.\footnote{We used here our assumption that $T \to 0$ as $n \to \infty$.} It will therefore suffice to show that the same is true for $\Pr\big( \Delta^*_t(R,R') \big)$.
-Note that the lower bound is trivial (if there is no double gap then the event $\Delta^*_t(R,R')$ clearly occurs), so it remains to prove the upper bound.

-The key idea is to partition the space according to the rows and columns of $R' \setminus R$ that contain either a nucleation in the corner regions (as in~\cite{Hol}), or a site that is infected via a 1-neighbour infection.
-We will prove that there are (with sufficiently high probability) only $o(\log n)$ such rows and columns; the lemma will then follow via a short (and standard) calculation.
+\begin{proof} The proof is similar to that of~\cite[Proposition~22]{Hol}, the key idea being to partition the space according to the rows and columns of $R' \setminus R$ that contain either a nucleation in the corner regions (as in~\cite{Hol}), or a site that is infected via a 1-neighbour infection.
+We will prove that (with sufficiently high probability) only a small proportion of the rows and columns satisfy either condition;\footnote{More precisely, a small proportion of the rows and columns satisfy the first condition, and $o(\log n)$ of them satisfy the second.} the lemma will then follow via a short (and standard) calculation.